Arcanum XX — Le Jugement (Judgement)

 Definition

-Both Tomberg (LIB-0084) and Mebes (LIB-0053) distinguish the Judgement card from conventional religious imagery of the Last Judgement.
-The card does not depict a courtroom scene.
+Tomberg (LIB-0084) and Mebes (LIB-0053) both distinguish this card from conventional Last Judgement imagery.
+No courtroom scene.
 No judge presides.
-No verdict is rendered.
-An angel sounds a trumpet, and the dead rise — that is all.
-The emphasis falls entirely on the call and the response.
-Something sounds from above that has the power to penetrate sealed tombs and reanimate what lay within them.
-The dead do not rise by their own effort; they are raised by what they hear.
+No verdict rendered.
+An angel sounds a trumpet, and the dead rise.
+That is all.
+The emphasis falls entirely on call and response.
+Something sounds from above with the power to penetrate sealed tombs and reanimate what lay within.
+The dead do not rise by their own effort.
+They are raised by what they hear.

 Tomberg's Reading (Letter XX)